-Given this noticeable upward trend in Azure adoption, we thought it was time to explore a bit more about Azure security, compliance, and its other rich capabilities.
+Given this noticeable upward trend in Microsoft Azure Security adoption, we thought it was time to explore a bit more about Microsoft Azure security, compliance, and its other rich capabilities.
 In this post we’ll just touch on big picture and what is important to securing your Azure environment.

 In future posts we’ll dig deeper into certain areas and cover new major updates around Azure security as they are released; but first, let’s talk about the big rocks that need attention in any environment but look at them from an Azure angle.

 If you’ve read any of our previous posts on cloud environment and specifically on Amazon Web Services (AWS), then you know a top priority is managing user access and credentials.

 At the center of this is Azure AD (AD for Active Directory) for managing all access in Azure.
 As expected, complementary to this, Azure provides a full Role Based Access Control (RBAC) model, which is used by all services and resources in Azure.
 Included are many built-in roles for use right of the shelf, or you can setup roles as granularly as you would like down to the service or API level.